 This course provides a solid foundation for interpreting, understanding, and using medical terms.
 Basic prefixes, suffixes, and root words are emphasized as a method of acquiring and retaining knowledge.
 Exercises stressing spelling, pronunciation, and use of medical terms are included.
-Mode of delivery: web-based.
+Mode of delivery: face-to-face, web-assisted.
 1 lecture hour.
 Fall and Spring semesters.